How to buy the best cordless vacuum cleaner

 Beware, though: only a few models truly clean well.
 Our independent tests of popular models have uncovered plenty of dreadful vacuums that will fail to clean your home.

-- Video: how to buy the best cordless vacuum
+Video: how to buy the best cordless vacuum cleaner

 Watch our quick video guide to choosing a cordless vacuum, or read on for more advice on pricing, features and key brands.